Skip to main content

 • Word2Vec is a natural language processing technique for representing the meaning of words as numerical vectors (embeddings).

-• In this method, a dense vector (coordinates in a multidimensional space) is assigned to each word based on the context in which it is used.
-This allows the semantic relationships in language to be captured numerically.
+• In this method, each word is assigned a dense vector (coordinates in a multi-dimensional space) based on the context in which it is used.
+This allows the semantic relationships of language to be captured numerically.

 Model Evaluation

-• Cosine Similarity A method for calculating similarity by measuring the angle between two vectors in a vector space.
-It is used to evaluate the similarity between items in text data and recommendation systems.
+• Cosine Similarity Note: A method that measures the angle between two vectors in a vector space to calculate their similarity.
+It is used in text data analysis and recommendation systems to evaluate the similarity between items.

-• ROC Curve A curve plotting the true positive rate against the false positive rate.
+• ROC Curve Note: A curve that plots the true positive rate against the false positive rate.
 It is used to intuitively evaluate a model's performance.

-• AUC (Area Under the Curve) The area under the ROC curve.
-The higher the AUC, the better the model's ability to correctly identify anomalies.
+• AUC (Area Under the Curve) Note: The area under the ROC curve.
+A higher AUC indicates that the model has a better ability to correctly identify anomalies.

 Loss Functions:

-• Mean Absolute Error (MAE) An evaluation metric for regression models, showing the average of the absolute errors between predicted and actual values.
-It is easy to intuitively understand the model's accuracy.
+• Mean Absolute Error (MAE) Note: An evaluation metric for regression models that shows the average of the absolute errors between predicted and actual values.
+It makes the model's accuracy easy to understand intuitively.

-• Mean Squared Error (MSE) An error evaluation metric for regression models.
-It emphasizes the magnitude of errors by squaring them and taking the average.
+• Mean Squared Error (MSE) Note: An error evaluation metric for regression models.
+It squares the errors and then takes the average, emphasizing the magnitude of larger errors.

-• Logarithmic Loss (Log Loss) A metric for measuring the performance of classification models with probabilistic outputs.
-It takes a lower value the closer the probability is to the correct class.
+• Logarithmic Loss (Log Loss) Note: A metric for measuring the performance of classification models with probabilistic outputs.
+It takes a lower value the closer the predicted probability is to the correct class.

-• Lift and Gain Charts Tools for evaluating model performance.
-They are used, especially in marketing and sales forecasting, to confirm the effectiveness of target extraction.
-They are used to visualize how effectively a model predicts the target class and how much it has improved compared to random prediction.
+• Lift and Gain Charts Note: Tools for evaluating a model's performance, especially used in marketing and sales predictions to confirm the effectiveness of target selection.
+They are used to visualize how effectively a model predicts a target class and how much improvement it offers compared to a random prediction.

-• Calibration Curve A method for evaluating how reliable a model's probabilistic output is.
-It shows whether the predicted probabilities match the actual occurrence probabilities.
+• Calibration Curve Note: A method for evaluating how reliable a model's probabilistic outputs are.
+It shows whether the predicted probabilities match the actual frequencies of occurrence.

 model interpretability|Explainability AI

-• Cross-validation A technique for confirming a model's generalizability.
-It prevents overfitting and provides a stable evaluation of model performance by dividing the data into multiple subsets and repeating the training/validation process.
+• Cross-validation Note: A technique to confirm a model's generalization ability.
+It prevents overfitting and provides a stable evaluation of model performance by repeatedly splitting the data into multiple subsets for training and validation.

-• nested cross-validation is suitable when optimizing hyperparameters to prevent data leakage and to perform a more reliable performance evaluation.
+• nested cross-validation is suitable for hyperparameter optimization when you want to prevent data leakage and obtain a more reliable performance evaluation.
 It involves a double cross-validation loop (inner/outer).

-• What-If Tool Tests a model's performance against various inputs, analyzes the importance of data features, and visualizes the model's behavior across multiple models and datasets.
-An open-source tool from Google.
+• What-If Tool Note: An open-source tool from Google that tests a model's performance against various inputs, analyzes the importance of data features, and visualizes model behavior across multiple models or datasets.

-• Learning Interpretability Tool (LIT) A tool for visually interpreting a model's predictions and learning process.
-It makes feature importance and model behavior explainable.
+• Learning Interpretability Tool (LIT) Note: A tool for visually interpreting a model's predictions and learning process.
+It helps explain feature importance and model behavior.

 Other Technologies

-Ridge RegressionL2Not possibleBecomes smallerShrinks feature values.
-Uses all features.Does not perform feature selection; uses all features.
+Ridge RegressionL2NoBecomes smallerShrinks coefficients.
+Uses all features.Does not perform feature selection.

-• Federated Learning A distributed machine learning method.
-It protects privacy by training models locally on each device without centralizing data, and then aggregating the results.
+• Federated Learning Note: A decentralized machine learning approach.
+It protects privacy by training models locally on each device without centralizing data and then aggregating the results.

-• Collaborative Filtering using Matrix Factorization A method for predicting unknown items based on user-item interactions.
-It uses matrix factorization to extract latent features of users and items, which are then used in recommendation systems.
+• Collaborative Filtering using Matrix Factorization Note: A method for predicting unknown items based on user-item interactions.
+It uses matrix factorization to extract latent features of users and items, which is then utilized in recommendation systems.

-• tf.distribute.Strategy (TensorFlow Distributed Strategy) An API for performing distributed training in TensorFlow.
-It is a method for efficiently training large datasets using multiple GPUs, TPUs, or a distributed environment.
+• tf.distribute.Strategy Note: An API in TensorFlow for distributed training.
+It's a method for efficiently training on large datasets using multiple GPUs, TPUs, or a distributed environment.

 Parametric Machine Learning Algorithms